django/code-of-conduct/working-group-manual.md

 ### Impact

 - Did this incident occur publicly or privately?
-Public incidents affect more community members.
+Public incidents may affect the broader community.
+Private incidents, though less visible, may cause substantial harm and are evaluated with equal seriousness.
 - Does this behavior negatively impact people from marginalized groups in our community?
 - How is the harmed party being negatively impacted?
 - Are community members likely to disengage if no action is taken?